Nika-Asatiani/MIDTERM---AI-AND-MACHINE-LEARNING/README.md

 To reproduce the work you need Python 3 with matplotlib, numpy, and scipy installed.
 Run the file regression_analysis.py in PyCharm or from the command line.
 The console will print the calculations and the figure will be saved as regression_plot.png.

+Part 2: SPAM Email Detection

+1. Data File (named - n_asatiani2024_652847.csv) is provided in this same github repository in the following PATH:
+MIDTERM---AI-AND-MACHINE-LEARNING
+/DATA FILE/